Risk Assessment Matrix to Proactively Improve Workplace Safety Efforts

 Health and Safety Management is regulated across industries to ensure that the workplace is safe for the employees and the environment.
 Often, businesses deprioritize safety, implementing the bare minimum to remain compliant because they believe safety processes can reduce the agility and pace of operations.

 In fact, it is actually the opposite: a not very safe workplace can prove very expensive.
-It can lead to injury, damage to property and equipment, leading to productivity losses, absenteeism, and disrupt operations for several days.
+It can lead to injury, damage to property and equipment, leading to productivity losses, absenteeism, and disrupting operations for several days.
 In case of severe injuries or death, the company may face litigation and pay penalties in addition to paying out compensation.

 An unsafe working environment also can lead to employee dissatisfaction, high churn, and higher recruitment and training costs.
 In fact, due to the company not giving safety importance, employees may also indulge in unsafe behavior, further endangering the workplace and their health and safety.

 A business that pays attention to safety practices must conduct periodic risk assessments, proactively implement controls, and do whatever it takes to build a safety culture across departments.
-This is possible only when there is total employee involvement and a mindset to follow a safety-aware approach to all processes
+This is possible only when there is total employee involvement and a mindset to follow a safety-aware approach to all processes.

 The risk assessment matrix plays a key role in the improvement of the safety culture.